ruclty/Daisy/README.md

     "param": " required if rand_search is 'yes', hyper-parameter of the NN " ,
     "train_method": " required, training method " ,
-    "label": " required if train_method is a conditional training, name of the label column " , "KL":"no" " optional, whether using KL loss in training, default 'yes' " , },
+    "label": " required if train_method is a conditional training, name of the label column " , "KL": " optional, whether using KL loss in training, default 'yes' " , "ratio" : " optional, the ratio of the number of sample records to the real data, default 1" },
 ```
 Folder "params" contains some examples, you can run the code using those parameter files directly, or write a self-defined parameter file to train a new dataset.